 When opening a checking account, be sure to ask about different types of checking accounts.
-All banks have several kinds of accounts and most have checking accounts, which accrue interest if a minimum balance is maintained.
+Most banks have several kinds of accounts with different benefits and requirements.
 Be sure to look at the account fees and when they may be charged.
-After opening an account you will be given a book of temporary checks, but you should order checks with your name and local address printed on them.
-Most businesses will only accept a check that has the printed information.
+After opening an account you may receive a book of temporary checks, but you can order checks with your name and local address printed on them.
+Most merchants will not accept temporary checks.

 Writing a check: Checks should be filled out at the time you are making a payment.
 Fill in all blank spaces on your check.
 The amount should be written numerically and in longhand.
 Draw a line through any unused blank spaces.
 Never sign a check before you are ready to use it, since it can be cashed as soon as your signature is on it.
 Most merchants will require that you show one or two pieces of photo ID to accept your check.
 These can be a California Driver's License or Identity Card, a passport, or other official ID.
-Merchants near campus will also accept a UC student photo IDcard.
+Merchants near campus will also accept a UC student photo ID card.
+Checks are becoming less frequently used and may not be accepted as payment at all places of business, but are still useful and a common method used to pay rent.